Stay One Step Ahead in the Game: Ways to Recognize a Tree in Need of Felling

-Tree removal can be a complicated and potentially hazardous task.
-If a tree has died, diseased, or in danger from falling down, then it may need to be removed to avoid damage to property and guarantee safety.
-But how can you tell if a tree needs to be cut down?
-We’ll guide you through the signs to watch out to and assist you figure out when it’s time to call in the experts.
+Tree removal is a complex and potentially hazardous task.
+If a tree is dying or ill-healthed, or is in danger to fall, the tree could require removal to prevent damage to the property and to guarantee safety.
+How do you know when a tree must be removed?
+We’ll take you through the warning signs to look out to and assist you decide when it’s time to call the professionals.

-One of the obvious signs that a tree needs to be removed is when it is dying or dead.
-Dead trees do not have leaves and could appear dead.
-If a tree has no leaves or evidence of new growth, it’s likely dead.
-The bark of dead trees could be cracked, dry or peeling.
+One of the evident signs that a tree should be removed is if it is dying or dead.
+Dead trees are without leaves and may appear dead.
+If a tree doesn’t have leaves or signs of growth, it’s probably dead.
+Additionally, the bark of dead trees might be dry, cracked or peeling.

-The trees that are sick can pose a threat to other plants and trees in the area.
-The signs of disease that are common on trees are the appearance of yellowing leaves, wilted branches, and mushroom growth at the root or the trunk.
-If you suspect that your tree may be diseased it is important to have it inspected by a professional arborist.
+The trees that are sick can pose a threat to the other plants and trees in the surrounding area.
+Common signs of disease for trees include yellowing leaves, wilted branches, and the growth of mushrooms at the bottom and the top.
+If you suspect your tree may be diseased it is important to get it checked by a professional arborist.

 Leaning Trees